Food Plot Prep

 Take random soil samples in various places around the site you’ve chosen.
 Samples should be dug 6 to 7 inches deep.
 Call your county extension office for advice about soil sampling and using a soil test kit.
 It can help you determine what type of soil you have so you know how to improve it if necessary.
 Then apply the appropriate soil improvement products.

 For a list of extension offices near you click the below button:

 Location is more important than soil

 Planning the location of your plot is more important than soil.
-You are much further ahead with a simple plot of lower quality forages planted on poor soil in the right location, than high quality forages planted on the best of soils in the wrong location.
+You are much further ahead with a simple plot of lower quality forages planted on poor soil in the right location than high quality forages planted on the best of soils in the wrong location.

 Acquire the seed

 If you’ve done your online research about habitat and food mix for the wildlife you want to attract, there are lots of resources for acquiring it.
-Your local Bass Pro Shops is an excellent place to find high quality forage products that will work for the areas where you live.
-You can find them at a local garden centers and or feed and grain stores, depending on what you need.
-Make sure you acquire the proper amount for the size of food plot you intend to plant.
+Your local Bass Pro Shops is an excellent place to find high-quality forage products that will work for the areas where you live.
+You can find them at local garden centers and or feed and grain stores, depending on what you need.
+Make sure you acquire the proper amount for the size of the food plot you intend to plant.
 The proper amount of seed is important, too much seed and you are throwing money away, and stunting the crop that does come up.
-Overcrowded plants only have so much space and nutrients in the soil, certain crops will show this more than others. i.e clover doesnt tend to be impacted by overcrowding where peas or greens need more space.
+Overcrowded plants only have so much space and nutrients in the soil, certain crops will show this more than others. i.e clover doesn’t tend to be impacted by overcrowding where peas or greens need more space.

 A great blog on seed choices for protein vs carbs and summer vs winter and fall plots can be found here.